aurovrata/cf7-grid-layout/README.txt

 = 20.
 522 Error on live sites =

-In some server configuration, acccessing cloudflare resources results in 522 error (see this [thread](https://wordpress.org/support/topic/522-error-with-codemirror-jump-to-line-js/)).
-The plugin uses select2 javascript plugin library stored on the cdnjs cloudflare network for live sites.
+In some server configuration, accessing cloudflare resources results in 522 error (see this [thread](https://wordpress.org/support/topic/522-error-with-codemirror-jump-to-line-js/)).
+The plugin uses select2 JavaScript plugin library stored on the cdnjs cloudflare network for live sites.
 To force the plugin to use the local resource, insert the following filter in your `functions.php` file,

 `add_filter('cf7sg_use_local_select2', '___return_true');`